JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ## Next Steps

-Join us to continue exploring C language types and their representation in Kotlin in the related tutorials:
+Join us to continue exploring C language types and their representation in Kotlin/Native in the related tutorials:
 - [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html)
 - [Mapping Function Pointers from C](mapping-function-pointers-from-c.html)
 - [Mapping Strings from C](mapping-strings-from-c.html)